Resources for Prospective Students

 - A grade point average of at least 3.00 (“A”= 4.0) on all undergraduate work (or last half-degree requirement) and a 3.00 GPA or better on any graduate work already completed.
 International applicants must have at least

-- a 3.00 GPA, or equivalent, on all college-level work attempted.
+- A 3.00 GPA, or equivalent, on all college-level work attempted.

 Applicants who fail to meet one or more of the requirements for regular admission may be admitted on probation, provided additional evidence of capacity to do satisfactory work is presented.
-Such evidence might include superior performance in a substantial amount of postbaccalaureate work, high GRE scores, and other achievements.
+Such evidence might include superior performance in a substantial amount of postbaccalaureate work, and other achievements.
 Students entering on probation will remain on probation until the completion of nine hours of graduate-level, graded courses (“A,” “B,” and “C” only) with at least a 3.00 average.
 Part-time students entering on probation and registering for fewer than nine hours may be dropped from the Graduate School if their GPA is less than 3.00 during any semester in which they are registered.
 Students admitted on probation may not be appointed to assistantships or fellowships until they attain good academic standing.

 Admission of International Students